Why do I need an Estate Plan?

 An Estate Plan is designed to ensure that the final wishes of a deceased person are fulfilled wherever possible.

-Leaving a clear, unambiguous will, and a list of all your important documents (e.g. Land Titles, share certificates, superannuation details etc.) will make it much easier for your executor to carry out their duties.
+Leaving a clear, unambiguous will and a list of all your important documents (e.g. land titles, share certificates, superannuation details etc.) will make it much easier for your executor to carry out his or her duties.

 Estate planning should also include setting out your wishes in the event you are unable to make decisions about your assets or your health.
 This could include appointing:

 - a general power of attorney: set for a specific period of time when you’re unable to make financial or legal decisions (e.g. you’re off trekking in the Himalayas)

 - an enduring power of attorney: takes effect only if and when you become incapable of making legal and financial decisions for yourself

 - medical power of attorney: can make medical decisions (but not legal or financial decisions) about you if you’re unable or incapable of doing so.

 What do you want to happen when you pass away?